Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/1 - Stakeholder Management/README.md

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 1. Discussion with a Staff Member correctly describing Andela's goals, team structure, team members' roles, and history.
-1. Discussion with a Staff Member correctly describing Fellow's Client's goals, team structure, team members' roles, and history.
+2. Discussion with a Staff Member correctly describing Fellow's Client's goals, team structure, team members' roles, and history.
+3. Discussion with a Staff Member describing my habits of sharing information with multiple stakeholders in a timely fashion, supported by real examples from my work with my Client and at Andela.

 **Objectives**